Cost to Build a Sunroom in 2025

 Roof Type

 Depending on what type of structure you want, roofing costs $8,500 on average.
 Solariums require a glass-encased roof with a steel structure.
-Other options might only need asphalt shingles, which typically run on the lower end of your budget, about $3,600, compared to a glass roof.
+Other options might only need asphalt shingles, which run on the lower end of your budget, about $3,600, compared to a glass roof.

-Installing Sunroom Windows & Doors
+Installing Windows and Doors

 Window installation costs between $3,500 and $15,000, including labor and the window unit.
-Expect to spend less for a non-insulated three-season option, and up to $15,000 for a fully insulated solarium.
+Expect to spend less for a non-insulated three-season option and up to $15,000 for a fully insulated solarium.

 Adding Electricity